JohannesJolkkonen/llm-report-generation/README.md

 !IMPORTANT!

 DocxTemplater, which is the JS-library for generating docx files, is a freemium library.
-The chart-module used in page 5 is only available in the paid version, and has been commented out in this project
+The chart-module used in page 5 is only available in the **paid version**, and has been commented out in this project

 ## Project Structure